junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Strength in Diversity Act of 2019”.
+This Act may be cited as the “Strength in Diversity Act of 2020”.

 ## § 2.
 Purpose

 The purpose of this Act is to support the development, implementation, and evaluation of comprehensive strategies to address the effects of racial isolation or concentrated poverty by increasing diversity, including racial diversity and socioeconomic diversity, in covered schools.

 ## § 3.
-Reservation for national activities
+Reservation for national and state activities

-The Secretary may reserve not more than 5 percent of the amounts made available under section 10 for a fiscal year to carry out activities of national significance relating to this Act, which may include—
+- **(a)** *National activities* The Secretary may reserve not more than 5 percent of the amounts made available under section 10 for a fiscal year to carry out activities of national significance relating to this Act, which may include—
   - **(1)** research, development, data collection, monitoring, technical assistance, evaluation, or dissemination activities; and
   - **(2)** the development and maintenance of best practices for recipients of grants under section 4 and other experts in the field of school diversity.
+- **(b)** *State activities* The Secretary may reserve not more than 10 percent of the amounts made available under section 10 for a fiscal year for planning grants and implementation grants made to State educational agencies under section 4.

 ## § 4.
 Grant program authorized